Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### A user is not seeing suggested values from newly-modeled data when building a segment.
 What is causing this issue?

-- [x] Value suggestion is still processing and to be available.
+- [x] `Value Suggestion` is still processing and to be available.
-- [ ] Value suggestion requires `Data Aware Specialist` permissions at a minimum.
+- [ ] `Value Suggestion` requires `Data Aware Specialist` permissions at a minimum.
-- [ ] Value suggestion can only work on direct attributes and not related attributes.
+- [ ] `Value Suggestion` can only work on direct attributes and not related attributes.
-- [ ] Value suggestion will only return result for the first 50 values of a specific attribute.
+- [ ] `Value Suggestion` will only return result for the first 50 values of a specific attribute.

 **[⬆ Back to Top](#table-of-contents)**